 First-Tier and Lower-Tier Subs: Who You Collect From, and How to Find Them

 A common misread of the certified-payroll obligation is that the prime collects from first-tier subs only and that each first-tier sub is responsible for collecting from its own subs.
 Davis-Bacon and 29 CFR Part 5 say otherwise.
 Certified payroll is required from every contractor and subcontractor performing covered work on the project, regardless of tier, and the prime contract obligates the prime to collect and maintain the full set.
-The 2023 final rule's joint-liability framing intensifies this: the prime is exposed for non-compliance at any tier, which makes the first tier and second tier subcontractor certified payroll review surface a defined responsibility rather than an optional courtesy.
+The 2023 final rule's joint-liability framing intensifies this: the prime is exposed for non-compliance at any tier, so lower-tier WH-347 review is now a defined prime obligation, not an optional courtesy.

 In practice, first-tier subs are the easy part.
 The prime knows them — there is a subcontract, a COI on file, a schedule of values.
 Lower tiers are where the gaps form.
 A first-tier electrical sub brings in a low-voltage sub for fire alarm.
 A first-tier mechanical sub brings in an insulation sub for ductwork.
 A first-tier concrete sub brings in a finisher.
 Each is a subcontractor performing covered work, each owes weekly WH-347s, and each is in scope for the prime's review workpaper.
 If the prime is collecting only from the first-tier subs the prime contracted with directly, the workpaper is missing rows the joint-liability framing now reaches.